ELN101: Introduction to Bilingualism

 • Wiley, T. G. (2010).
 The United States.
 In J. Fishman (Ed.), Handbook of Language and Ethnic Identity - Disciplinary and Regional Perspectives (Volume 1). (pp. 302-322).
 Cambridge, UK: Oxford University Press.

-• [only a few pages] Nagano, T. (2015).
+• [optional] Nagano, T. (2015).
 Demographics of Adult Heritage Language Speakers in the United States: Differences by Region and Language and their Implications.
 The Modern Language Journal, 99(4), 771-792. (read only p.772 and pp.788-791)

 4. PLC (on BlackBoard )